 Enter an Instructables Contest!

-If you've used the skills you learned in this class to invent something awesome, write an instructable about it and enter it in our Invention Challenge!
-And, if you're part of a Makerspace or a community of awesome makers, consider getting a group together and entering the Makerspace Contest to win amazing tools that will push your creativity forward!
+If you're part of a Makerspace or a community of awesome makers, consider getting a group together and entering the Makerspace Contest to win amazing tools that will push your creativity forward!

 Lesson 1: Design Supplies

 While the computer currently plays a big role in inventing/designing new products, physical world activities like research, sketching and prototyping are crucial to good design.
 These are the physical world supplies you'll need.

 What is product design?
 Read this intro lesson to find out!
 We'll also go over some common schools of thought re: product design's role in the world today.